unlock-protocol/unlock/unlock-protocol.com/blog/integratating-unlock-react.md

 </script>
 ```

-3. Writting the component which listens to Unlock
+3. Writing the component which listens to Unlock

 React component can have their own local state (which can be passed down to their children components).
 Here, our state will likely include a `locked` key.
 The value associated with that key can be any of the 3 following:
 * `locked`